Negroid

 Negroid (less commonly called Congoid) is an obsolete racial grouping of various people indigenous to Africa south of the area which stretched from the southern Sahara desert in the west to the African Great Lakes in the southeast, but also to isolated parts of South and Southeast Asia (Negritos).
-The term is derived from now-discredited conceptions of race as a biological category.
+The term is derived from now-disproven conceptions of race as a biological category.

-The concept of dividing humankind into three races called Caucasoid, Mongoloid, and Negroid (originally named "Ethiopian") was introduced in the 1780s by members of the Göttingen School of History and further developed by Western scholars in the context of "racist ideologies" during the age of colonialism.
+The concept of dividing humans into three races called Caucasoid, Mongoloid, and Negroid (originally named "Ethiopian") was introduced in the 1780s by members of the Göttingen school of history and further developed by Western scholars in the context of "racist ideologies" during the age of colonialism.

 With the rise of modern genetics, the concept of distinct human races in a biological sense has become obsolete.
 In 2019, the American Association of Biological Anthropologists stated: "Race does not provide an accurate representation of human biological variation.
 It was never accurate in the past, and it remains inaccurate when referencing contemporary human populations."

 Etymology

-Negroid has both Spanish and Ancient Greek etymological roots.
-It literally translates as "black resemblance" from the Spanish word negro (black), and Greek οειδές -oeidēs, equivalent to -o- + είδες -eidēs "having the appearance of", derivative of είδος eîdos "appearance".
+Negroid has Portuguese or Spanish and Ancient Greek etymological roots.
+It literally translates as "black resemblance" from the Portuguese and Spanish word negro (black) from Latin nigrum, and Greek οειδές -oeidēs, equivalent to -o- + είδες -eidēs "having the appearance of", derivative of είδος eîdos "appearance".
 The earliest recorded use of the term "Negroid" came in 1859.